Hackmodford/HMFTableViewOrganizer/README.md

 To find the object in self.myDataArray in say... the cellForRowAtIndexPath use...

 ```
+//+1 because first object is always a NSString for the section title...
 [self.myDataArray objectAtIndex:[[[self.mySectionsArray objectAtIndex:indexPath.section] objectAtIndex:indexPath.row + 1] intValue]]

 ```